Folliott Sandford Pierpoint

-Folliott Sandford Pierpoint (7 October 1835 – 1917) was a hymnodist and poet.
+Folliott Sandford Pierpoint (7 October 1835 – 10 March 1917) was a hymnodist and poet.

 Born at Spa Villa, Bath, England, he was educated at Queens' College, Cambridge.
 Pierpoint was a classics schoolmaster and a devout Tractarian.
 He taught at Somersetshire College, spending most of his life in Bath and the south-west.

-He published The Chalice of Nature and Other Poems, republished, 1878, as Songs of Love, The Chalice of Nature and Lyra Jesu.
-He also contributed hymns to the Churchman's Companion, The Lyra Eucharistica, etc.
+He published "The Chalice of Nature and Other Poems", republished in 1878 as "Songs of Love", "The Chalice of Nature", and "Lyra Jesu".
+He also contributed hymns to "The Churchman's Companion", "The Lyra Eucharistica", and others.